json-event-sourcing/pincette-json-streams/docs/state.md

 ## Uniqueness

 Sometimes it is important that aggregate instances are unique according to some business criterion and not only the aggregate identifier.
-This can be achieved by giving the aggregate object a MongoDB expression that generates unique values from the commands.
+This can be achieved by giving the aggregate object the field `uniqueExpression`, with a MongoDB expression that generates unique values from the commands.
 Commands with a different aggregate identifier but the same unique business value will map to the same aggregate instance.
 The aggregate identifier of the instance will be the aggregate identifier of the first command with the unique value.

 Whether this is useful or not depends on the use-case.
 When you have a stream of objects that come from another system and where the desired uniqueness has no meaning then this feature makes it very easy to consolidate that stream correctly in aggregate instances.
 However, when duplicates could be created accidentally, this feature would promote the overwriting of data from different users.
 In that case it is better to add a unique index to the MongoDB aggregate collection.